piecioshka/underscore.assert/README.md

 ## Note

-Probably, better option foy you is use [assert](https://www.npmjs.com/package/assert) package from npm.
+Probably, better option foy you is use [assert](https://www.npmjs.com/package/assert) package from npm.<br/>
 But if you insist I will be happy to hear that you use my package

 Please give me any feedback [@piecioshka](http://twitter.com/piecioshka).